igillingham/docker-modelio/README.md

 sudo docker run -ti --rm -e DISPLAY=$DISPLAY \
     --mount type=bind,source=/etc/machine-id,target=/etc/machine-id \
     --mount type=bind,source=/tmp/.X11-unix,target=/tmp/.X11-unix \
-    --mount type=bind,source=/home/ig43/.Xauthority,target=${HOME}/.Xauthority \
-    --mount type=bind,source=/home/ig43/modelio-projects/workspace,target=/home/developer \
+    --mount type=bind,source=${HOME}/modelio-projects/workspace,target=/home/developer \
     --name modelio \
     --net=host \
     --user $(id -u):$(id -g) \
     -e HOME=/home/developer \
+    -w /home/developer \
-    modelio \
+    modelio
-    "$@"

-All the DISPLAY, X11, machine-id and Xauthority stuff is to allow the container to render to the host display - worth noting for future reference, as it took a bit of trial and error to find the right formula.
+All the DISPLAY, X11 and machine-id stuff is to allow the container to render to the host display - worth noting for future reference, as it took a bit of trial and error to find the right formula.

-The default user inside the container is 'developer' and is mapped to my own user and group ids.
-This will need changing for other users, in both the Dockerfile and run-script.
+The default user inside the container is 'developer' and is mapped to the session user and group ids.

-The internal directory /home/developer is mapped to the host director /home/ig43, but should be modified to the user's own home directory (or wherever is suitable).
+The internal directory /home/developer is mapped to the host user's home directory, but could be mapped to any specific directory on the host system.